sensu/sensu-go-workshop/lessons/operator/03/README.md

 ### Sensu is an API, `sensuctl` is the Client

 At the core of these operations is the [Sensu API][sensu_api_docs].
-In fact, `sensuctl` can be thought of as a client for the Sensu API, helping to make it easier to perform common tasks from the command line.
+In fact, `sensuctl` can be thought of as a client for the Sensu API, making it easier to perform common tasks from the command line.
 These same tasks could have been perfomed with `curl` or any other system that can make HTTP requests.

 Sensu's API-based design is key to enabling monitoring-as-code workflows, and allows for extensive customization via scripting and automation.